 The fascinating find of a rare white-bodied giant Powelliphanta snail was made in the Flora Stream area of Kahurangi National Park in November 2011.
-The white snail is a brown-based Powelliphanta hochstetteri hochstetteri that had its characteristic golden brown-spiralled shell but with a body that was a glowing white rather than the usual deep black colour.
+The albino snail was a Powelliphanta hochstetteri hochstetteri that had its characteristic golden brown-spiralled shell but had a body that was a glowing white rather than the usual deep black colour.

 Albinism is known to occur in many animal species around the world.
 The absence in pigment, which could be partial or complete, was due to a genetically-inherited defect in the enzyme which produced melanin.

 Department of Conservation Powelliphanta expert Kath Walker said it was exceptional to come across an albino snail.
 From the photos it looked to be an adult snail at least 10 years old.
 It is amazing it survived so long as its white body would make it clearly stand out to be picked off by weka or other predators.